Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "powered by", "inference": "for a road vehicle it is stated: the engine power specified by the road vehicle", "source_entity": "MotorisedVehicle", "target_entity": "Engine", "cardinality": "1..1 --> 1..1"}

-### InternalCombustionEngine --|> Engine
+###  CombustionEngine --|> Engine
 Text: In addition, for a road vehicle it is stated:
 - the engine data for the road vehicle that include the type of engine specified by the manufacturer of the road vehicle, the engine power specified by the road vehicle manufacturer in kW/rpm in the case of an internal combustion engine or in kW in the case of other engines, the displacement of the internal combustion engine as specified by the manufacturer of the road vehicle in cm3; and the fuel type of the road vehicle

 Output:
-- {"name": "is-a", "inference": "engine power specified by the road vehicle manufacturer in kW/rpm in the case of an internal combustion engine", "source_entity": "InternalCombustionEngine", "target_entity": "Engine", "cardinality": "1..1 --> 1..1"}
+- {"name": "is-a", "inference": "engine power specified by the road vehicle manufacturer in kW/rpm in the case of an internal combustion engine or in kW in the case of other engines", "source_entity": "InternalCombustionEngine", "target_entity": "Engine", "cardinality": "1..1 --> 1..1"}

 ### RoadVehicle "1..1" --> "1..1" BodyWork : has body work
 Text: In addition, for a road vehicle it is stated:
+...
 - type, serial number and colour of bodywork, number of seats and standing places or beds, dimensions of the loading area, volume of the box or tank,

 Output:
-- {"name": "has body work", "inference": "for a road vehicle it is stated: colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "BodyWork", "cardinality": "1..1 --> 1..1"}
+- {"name": "has body work", "inference": "for a road vehicle it is stated: ... type, serial number and colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "BodyWork", "cardinality": "1..1 --> 1..1"}

 ### TechnicalInspection "1..*" --> "1..1" TechnicalInspectionStation : carried out by